 With a heightened awareness of the present moment, I release my attachment to outcomes, surrendering myself to what I cannot control, and taking responsibility for what I can- my thoughts, my body, my breath.
 Think I’m still referring to motorcycles?
 This is the act of mindful meditation.

-As a long time practitioner of mindfulness, I realized the similarities between the two soon after I started riding.
+As a long-time practitioner of mindfulness, I realized the similarities between the two soon after I started riding.
 Riding a motorcycle is risky.
 End of story.
-There is no argument, but interestingly enough when a person indulges in anxious and insecure thoughts, the brain responds with fear and this compromises ability.
+There is no argument, but interestingly enough when a person indulges in anxious and insecure thoughts, the brain responds with fear, and this compromises ability.
 It is an amygdalic response: the brain activating instinct reactions of fight, flight, or freeze, and in cases where there is a need for focused attention, those fearful instincts can cause slip-ups.
 Clumsy release of the clutch or a poorly executed turn can result in an accident.
-In contrast, I am willing to propose that accidents caused by over-confidence in riding are still related to anxiety, or rather obsession.
+In contrast, I am willing to propose that accidents caused by over-confidence in riding are still related to anxiety, or rather an obsession.
 A fixation on appearance to others, or the self, to perform a feat or trick that is not yet within the rider’s ability.
 The same risks are present, if not greater.
-Confidence in ability and awareness of limitations maintains the process in making decisions about what to do next.
+Confidence in ability and awareness of limitations maintains the process of making decisions about what to do next.

 Similar to everyday life, when we indulge in anxiety we suffer.
 Fear attaches us to possibilities that may never occur.
 We do not perform better at work, our thinking is not clear, and we are not happier people when we do this.
 Rather, we become insecure, guarded, or obsessive about problems that are much smaller than the attention we feed them.
 We constantly judge or criticize ourselves, worry obsessively about what often results in nothing, or stay overly concerned with how others perceive us.
 Interestingly enough, the anxiety perpetuates itself when we invest in it, seeming to consume our lives and determine our day.
 There is an alternative way to think.